 The surname Montezuma was first found in the Basque region of northern Spain in a hamlet near Berantevilla in Álava.

-Important Dates for the Montezuma family
+Early History of the Montezuma family

 This web page shows only a small excerpt of our Montezuma research.
 Another 194 words (14 lines of text) covering the years 128 and 1289 are included under the topic Early Montezuma History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Montoya, de Montoya, Monte, Montes, de Montes, Móntez, Montez, Montero, Monteros, de los Monteros, Montecillo, Montejo, de Montejo, Mont, Montaña, Montana, Montaño and many more.